jirehhuang/python-lambda-template/.github/ISSUE_TEMPLATE/convert_template.md

 1. Add a new API key named "`FUNCTION_NAME`-api-key-staging" and add it to `.env` and [GitHub actions secrets](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) as `STAGING_API_KEY`

 After merging the pull request into `main`, repeat these steps for "prod" in place of "staging" and re-run the workflow.
 You can also repeat with "latest" in place of "staging" to test the latest deployment locally.

+## Create Alexa skill

+If the Lambda will be the backend for an Alexa skill, [create a custom Alexa skill](https://developer.amazon.com/en-US/docs/alexa/custom-skills/steps-to-build-a-custom-skill.html) by creating it in the developer console and choosing to provision your own backend.
+Alternatively, you can create it with a hosted backend and update the endpoint.
+Then, navigate to the build endpoint and add the Lambda ARN for all applicable regions.
+Copy the Alexa Skill ID and add it as an Alexa trigger in the Lambda function configuration.
+If desired, the integration can be established for a specific alias, such as by appending ":staging" to the Lambda ARN and then adding the Skill ID as a trigger in the staging alias configuration.